siblwiki/siblwiki-main-mkdocs/docs/Preregistration with OSF/Preregistration.md

 **Resources**

-You can find tutorials for making all of these materials (including pre-registrations) at [[OSF - How to Make OSF Documents]] OR visit this [public template](https://osf.io/k5wns/) to find 2 documents: a template and directions on how to preregister.
+You can find tutorials for making all of these materials (including pre-registrations) at [[How to Make OSF Documents]] OR visit this [public template](https://osf.io/k5wns/) to find 2 documents: a template and directions on how to preregister.

 ---